AdaCore/spark2014/docs/lrm/source/subprograms.rst

     This includes the case where X is a subcomponent of a composite object that is passed as an argument in a call to a predefined relational operator (e.g., "=" or "<").
-Such a verification condition is also introduced in the case where X is a reachable element of the [source] expression of an assignment operation and the target of the assignment does not have relaxed initialization, where X is a reachable element of an actual parameter in a call where the corresponding formal parameter is of mode **in** or **in out** and does not have relaxed initialization, upon a call whose precondition implies X'Initialized, and upon return
+Such a verification condition is also introduced in the case where X is a reachable part (see :ref:`Access Types`) of the [source]
+    expression of an assignment operation and the target of the assignment does not have relaxed initialization, where X is a reachable part of an actual parameter in a call where the corresponding formal parameter is of mode **in** or **in out** and does not have relaxed initialization, upon a call whose precondition implies X'Initialized, and upon return